 This program will provide funding for technical assistance providers to offer resources and coordination to increase the ability of tribal communities to provide comprehensive, culturally appropriate, and victim-centered services designed to foster dignity and spiritual, mental, and physical health in crime victims, their families, and the community.

 Specifically, providers will support the training and technical assistance needs of American Indian/Alaska Native communities that receive grant funds from the Office for Victims of Crime (OVC).
-Goals, objectives, and expected deliverables are listed in the application instructions.

 Eligible applicants include:

 - Nonprofit organizations, including tribal nonprofit, faith-based, and community-based organizations

 - Institutions of higher education